 Create a Linux VM

-az vm create -n my_vm_name -g MyRG --image UbuntuLTS --generate-ssh-keys
+az vm create -n myVM -g MyRG --image UbuntuLTS --generate-ssh-keys

-/home/<user>/.ssh/id_rsa.pub by Azure CLI 2.0 by default.
-Your .ssh folder is persisted in your attached Azure Files share's 5-GB image.
+.ssh folder is persisted in your attached file share's 5-GB image used to persist

 Your username on this VM will be your username used in Cloud Shell ($User@Azure:).